Square Footage Calculator guide

 The formula in plain language

 In plain language: The calculator multiplies length in feet by width in feet for one rectangle, then multiplies by quantity for repeated sections.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer